chatzz06/Ai-Dots-game/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the No License
 ## 👨‍💻 Author

 **Chaturya B**